First Community STPGA Team Announced for 2025 PGA Professional Championship!

 Director of Instruction, Golf Performance Group

-JJ Wood, originally from Houston, Texas, excelled as a junior golfer with a top 25 national ranking, earning golf scholarships to Pepperdine University and the University of Oklahoma, where he attained a master's degree in sport psychology for peak performance.
+JJ Wood, originally from San Diego, California, excelled as a junior golfer with a top 25 national ranking, earning golf scholarships to Pepperdine University and the University of Oklahoma, where he was ranked in the Top 75 World Amateur Golf Ranking and obtained his master's degree in sports psychology for peak performance.
 His professional career includes playing on the PGA Tour, participating in one major championship, and founding Golf Performance Group as its Director of Instruction.
 Renowned for his coaching philosophy shaped by insights from elite instructors like Chris Como and Neale Smith, JJ has guided over 100 players to college scholarships and professional careers.
-A two-time Southern Texas PGA Player of the Year, he achieved standout tournament placements, such as T2 at the Texas Team Championship, T3 at the TPx Player’s Cup, and T9 at the Veritex Bank Spring Classic, and will compete in his sixth PGA Professional Championship in 2025.
+A two-time Southern Texas PGA Player of the Year, he achieved standout tournament placements, such as T3 at the TPx Player’s Cup, T3 at the STPGA Section Championship, and T9 at the Veritex Bank Spring Classic, and will compete in his sixth PGA Professional Championship in 2025.

 The First Community STPGA Team represents the highest level of professional golf within the Southern Texas PGA Section.
 As these accomplished professionals head to Florida in April, they will showcase the skill, dedication, and sportsmanship that define the STPGA.